-Sleeps 1-3 persons.
-This bright top floor apartment is excellently located in the Southside area and close to many Fringe venues (Summerhall just 3-5 mins walk).
-The apartment comprises a well equipped kitchen (fridge, small freezer, microwave and washing machine) living room (with comfortable sofa-bed for occasional use) and nice alcove dining area.
-There is a quiet double bedroom to the rear of the building, bathroom with bath / shower an a separate wc / cloakroom.
-Wi-fi is provided and TV (not freeview, but TV does support some web based apps such as BBC iPlayer and Youtube).
-Price is £2400 for a 28-30 night let during August.
+Sleeps 1-2 persons max.
+This bright and cosy top floor (3rd floor) apartment is excellently located in the Southside area and close to many Fringe venues (Summerhall just 3-5 mins walk).
+The apartment comprises a well equipped kitchen (fridge, small freezer and washing machine) a living room (with comfortable sofa-bed for occasional use) and a nice alcove dining area.
+There is a quiet double bedroom to the rear of the building.
+Bathroom with bath / shower an a separate WC/ Cloakroom.
+BT broadband wi-fi is provided and a small flat-screen smart Sony TV (with web based apps such as Netflix, Youtube, etc.).
+Gas central heating.
+Price is £2950 for a 28-30 night let during August.

 About the area